World Series champion Cubs to visit White House on Monday

 Obama, a prominent sports fan, also hosted the Chicago Blackhawks after their three Stanley Cup championships since 2010, along with other championship teams from college and the U.S pro leagues.

+''We're excited about it,'' Cubs chairman Tom Ricketts said. ''It certainly is a plus that President Obama is a Chicagoan, although I hear he's a Sox fan.''

 Earnest said he was not aware of any unexpected challenges scheduling the visit so soon after the Cubs won the Series.
 He noted the visit comes earlier than normal.
-The Kansas City Royals won the Series in November 2015, but didn't come to the White House until last July.
+The Kansas City Royals won the World Series in November 2015, but didn't come to the White House until last July.

-The visit will come five days before Donald Trump is sworn in as president.
+The Cubs' visit will come five days before Donald Trump is sworn in as president.

+''Really looking forward to it,'' said Cubs manager Joe Maddon, who will be making his third White House visit.

-Some members of the Cubs-owning Ricketts family hosted high-dollar fundraisers and donated millions to influence the presidential election.
-Most are Republicans who support Trump , who announced in November that Todd Ricketts was his pick as deputy commerce secretary.
-Last February, Cubs chairman Tom Ricketts said he found it ''surreal'' to see Trump ''threaten'' his mother on Twitter over her reported political contributions to an anti-Trump PAC.
+Most members of the Cubs-owning Ricketts family are Republicans who support Trump, though during the primary, parents Joe and Marlene spent millions to stop the New York businessman.
+That led to Trump lashing out at the family and Tom Ricketts saying last February that he found it ''surreal'' to see Trump ''threaten'' his mother on social media over her reported political contributions to an anti-Trump PAC during the Republican primary.

+That rift didn't stop Trump from announcing in November that Todd Ricketts was his pick as deputy commerce secretary.
+Pete Ricketts is the conservative governor of Nebraska, while Laura Ricketts is a top Democratic donor.

+Asked if any family members had concerns or second thoughts about backing Trump in the general election, Tom Ricketts said: ''We're excited to go on Monday.
+The whole team's gonna be there.
+It's gonna be a great day for all the players, for all the coaches, for everyone that can make it.''